 Your book can do amazing things … you need to bring the amazing you to the party and invite the pros in for the journey.

+Become part of her inner circle by joining the Author’s Ark and exclusive monthly webinar and coaching event.
+Each summer, she holds Judith Briles Unplugged, a two and 1/2 day intensive limited to a small group of authors who want to be seriously successful.
+In 2015, the dates are August 27-29th.
+Her audio and workbook series, Creating Your Book and Author Platform is now available.
 Join Judith live on Thursdays at 6 p.m.
-EST for Your Guide to Book Publishing on www.RockStarRadioNetwork.com.
-Follow @AuthorU and @MyBookShepherd on Twitter and do a “Like” at AuthorU and TheBookShepherd on Facebook.
-If you want to create a book that has no regrets, contact her at Judith@Briles.com.
+EST for Author U – Your Guide to Book Publishing on the Toginet Network at http://tinyurl.com/AuthorURadio .
+Follow @AuthorU and @MyBookShepherd on Twitter and do a “Like” at AuthorU and Judith Briles – TheBookShepherd on Facebook.
+If you want to create a book that has no regrets, contact Judith at Judith@Briles.com.